-Rcapital believes the current recession will create an unprecedented wave of highly attractive investment opportunities for the Fund.
+Rcapital believes the current crisis will create an unprecedented wave of highly attractive investment opportunities for the Fund.
 To capitalise on this, the Fund is raising £50 million into a new share class (£20 million minimum targeted for the first close).

 Family offices and other ultra-high net worth investors are expected to participate in this fundraise.
 Wealth Club is the only service that gives experienced non-institutional investors access to this opportunity at a significantly reduced minimum investment of £20,000.

-The Fund’s investments will be made in the form of secured loans and target total returns of 15% a year: a target minimum income return of 10% per annum plus a share of any equity upside on exit (neither are guaranteed).
+The Fund’s investments will be made in the form of secured loans and target total annual returns of 15% a year: a combination of dividends of 5–6% after year two plus a share of any equity upside on exit (neither are guaranteed).
 The loans are secured by fixed or floating charges over the borrower’s assets.
 The aim – which is in no way guaranteed – is to provide investors with Private Equity-level returns with the added benefit of debt-like income and downside protection.
-Please note, though, this still is a high-risk investment for experienced investors only.
+Please note, though, this is a high-risk investment for experienced investors only.